 - Community campaigns have been launched to support proposed high-density mixed affordable and market rate infill apartment developments. - The City also closely monitors national best practices to address NIMBYism-a difficult challenge in all communities-and implements best practices in education and outreach as needed. - The City has site monitored three non-profit partners that provide downpayment assistance and home improvement loans to low-to moderate income households and has verified that lending occurred to LMI recipient households within the program year.
-The City's sub-recipient service providers offer varying degrees of credit counseling, homebuyer education classes and training in order for their clients to qualify for and receive loans.
+The City's sub-recipient service providers offer varying degrees of credit counseling, homebuyer education classes, and training in order for their clients to qualify for and receive loans.

-Efforts to address affordability challenges in the City include:
+Efforts to address affordability and access to opportunity challenges in the City include:

-- Supplementing federal housing and community development funds with Housing Trust Funds to assist in housing rehabilitation, downpayment assistance, and new construction.
-The City is unusual in that it uses funds for rehabilitation of multifamily, as well as owneroccupied, housing. - Allocating federal funds to housing.
-The Community Development Commission, which reviews allocation of the federal Community Development Block Grant (CDBG), puts its highest priority on housing activities. - Continuing to inventory and consider donations of City-owned land for affordable housing development, as allowed under the New Mexico Affordable Housing Act.
-The City recently made a 5-acre parcel on Siler Road available for at least 50 units of affordable and live/work housing. - Setting goals for addressing housing needs in its Annual Action Plan and measuring performance against those goals.
-For example, the City's homeownership assistance program exceeded its goal for downpayment assistance in PY2016, attesting to its popularity and effectiveness. - Making surplus funds available to fund rental assistance programs.
+- Supplemented federal housing and community development funds with Housing Trust Funds to assist in housing rehabilitation, downpayment assistance, and new construction.
+The City is unusual in that it uses these funds for rehabilitation of multifamily, as well as owner-occupied, housing. - Allocated federal funds to housing.
+The Community Development Commission, which reviews allocation of the federal Community Development Block Grant (CDBG), puts its highest priority on housing activities. - Continued to inventory and consider donations of City-owned land for affordable housing development, as allowed under the New Mexico Affordable Housing Act.
+The City recently made a 5-acre parcel on Siler Road available for at least 50 units of affordable and live/work housing. - Set goals for addressing housing needs in the Annual Action Plan and measured performance against those goals.
+For example, the City's homeownership assistance program exceeded its goal for downpayment assistance in PY2016, attesting to its popularity and effectiveness. - Made surplus funds available to fund rental assistance programs. - Created the Midtown Local Innovation Corridor Overlay District.
+This corridor divides a low-income neighborhood from schools and shopping, making access to local amenities difficult.
+The new overlay district incentives and accommodates revitalization efforts to better fit the needs of the nearby residents and increase access to community amenities and jobs.